-Connectivity The property of the TOE that allows interaction with IT entities external to the TOE.
+Connectivity The property of the TOE that allows interaction

+with IT entities external to the TOE.
 This includes exchange of data by wire or by wireless means, over any distance in any environment or configuration.

-Defense Center The Sourcefire 3D System Defense Center appliance and the software installed upon it.
-A central management point that allows the management of the 3D Sensors and automatically aggregates the events they generate.
+Defense Center The Sourcefire 3D System Defense Center

+appliance and the software installed upon it.
+A central management point that allows the management of the (appliance-based and virtual) 3D Sensors and automatically aggregates the events they generate.